ShashankA2004/ShashankA2004/README.md

 ## Hi there 👋

+##I am a Tech enthusiast from India.

+##💻 Proficient in programming, AI, embedded systems, and digital electronics.

+##🌱 Enthusiastic problem solver, engaging in coursework, research, and personal projects to enhance expertise.

+##⚡ In my free time, I read tech articles and hone my soft skills.

+##📫 How to reach me: fardinkhanz2410@gmail.com

 <!--
 **ShashankA2004/ShashankA2004** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.